Mary Calvagna, MS

 The tolerable upper intake level (UL) for vitamin B6 from dietary sources and supplements combined is 100 mg per day for adults.
 Symptoms of vitamin B6 toxicity include:

 The following populations may be at risk for vitamin B6 deficiency and may require a supplement:

 Homocysteine is an amino acid normally found in the blood.
 Studies have shown that elevated blood levels of homocysteine can be a risk factor for heart disease and

 stroke.
 Because vitamins B6, B12, and folic acid are required for the metabolism of homocysteine, it is thought that a deficiency of any of the three may increase the level of homocysteine in the blood.
-One would think that taking these vitamins as supplements may offer protection from heart disease.
-However, clinical trials do not support this idea.
+Studies have failed to show that taking these vitamins as supplements in people with normal levels offers protection from heart disease.

 There is evidence that high levels of B6 can help alleviate the symptoms of morning sickness during pregnancy.

 To help increase your intake of vitamin B6:

 Dietitians of Canada

 Homocysteine and cardiovascular disease.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated October 5, 2015.
 Accessed March 17, 2016.